TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-13.md

 # Files, AppServices, CDN, DNS, Database

-Study and learn practicall things on ur own:
+Study and learn practicall things on ur own, where to find them, and how to install.

+ALso find diffirences between the appl. compare them.

 Handige vragen die je in gedachten kan (/moet) houden tijdens je onderzoek naar de onderwerpen:
 Waar is X voor?